neuraloperator/neuraloperator/doc/source/install.rst

 Running the tests
 =================

-Uni-testing is an important part of this package.
+Unit-testing is an important part of this package.
 You can run all the tests using `pytest`::

    pip install -r requirements_dev.txt